Krodrig25/Module6_challenge/README.md

-This is a Jupyter notebook that analysis the housing rental market data for San Francisco.
-The analysis is complete with professionally styled and formatted interactive visualizations.
+This is a Jupyter notebook that analyzes the San Francisco housing rental market data for client's potential investment.
+The analysis is complete with professionally styled and formatted interactive visualization for a more comprehensible presentation.

 Technologies